 To check to what extent the mean health state values were logically consistent, we examined all the ordinal pairwise comparisons that were possible from the 78 health states.
-There are 558 comparisons in which one of the sates should be valued logically higher than the other one, since the former has equal or lower levels than the latter for each of the six dimensions.5 When mean values for these comparable states are confronted, logical inconsistencies only emerge for 2.51% (14/558).
+There are 558 comparisons in which one of the sates should be valued logically higher than the other one, since the former has equal or lower levels than the latter for each of the six dimensions5.
+When mean values for these comparable states are confronted, logical inconsistencies only emerge for 2.51% (14/558).
 The fact that such a low inconsistency rate was found despite only five health sates being valued by each of the respondents, suggests that it is possible to assess a broad set of health states without overloading the interviewees, avoiding in this way the rise of random error due to tiredness and boredom.

-b) Comparison between PLE and SG utilities
+4.2.2.
+Comparison between PLE and SG utilities

-VAS scores for the five health states valued both in survey 1 and survey 2 were very similar to each other (p>0.05), in such a way that the result of the comparison between
+VAS scores for the five health states valued both in survey 1 and survey 2 were very similar to each other (p>0.05), in such a way that the result of the comparison between PLE and SG utilities for the same states could be considered as meaningful even though they came from two independent samples.
+Such a result is shown in table 4.
+It is apparent that both mean and median utilities measured by means of the SG were significantly higher than those assessed through the PLE, corroborating our prior expectation of the discrepancy between the two methods.